Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

     re-create them directly in Okta.
 They can do this by exporting the group in question in CSV format, then importing the CSV file to populate the new group.

-1. Click **Create** to save.
+1. Select **Create** to save.
 Add another claim, this time for user login
 information:

     Field | Value